hasura/ndc-hub/rfcs/0002-distribution.md

 While this abstract definition is useful for system-requirements, in practice our initial implementation will use Google Cloud Buckets.

+Storage conventions will be followed so that our system could initially predict the location of packages and we can incrementally transition to API based package access in service of rapid delivery.

+Storage location convention will initially be: `ORG/PACKAGE/VERSION/SHA/org-packge-version-sha.tar.gz`

 ### Database

 The database backing the API provides all of the APIs state management capabilities outside of package archive storage (as described in "Storage").